Recently restored belvederes

 The best preserved belvedere

-The best preserved among the three belvederes on Kupelwieser's Brijuni is the Ciprovac belvedere.
-Owing to their construction, belvederes were even displayed at exhibitions.
+The best preserved among the three Kupelwieser's belvederes is the Ciprovac belvedere.
+Due to their construction, belvederes were even displayed at exhibitions.